Stretches You Can Do at Your Desk

 Standing desks are all the rage for a reason!
 Not only does your body work slightly harder to stand versus sitting, but it will also keep your shoulders upright, hips looser and core more engaged.

-For your neck.
+For your shoulders and neck.

 Neck rolls: Start with your head at neutral and tip your head to the right or left before circling backward and then returning to neutral.
 This dynamic movement relaxes and stretches your neck muscles and your cervical spine!